SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::caution

 The latest version of Ionic uses CapacitorJS.
-These notes are for older apps using Cordova
+These notes are for Cordova apps.

 :::